GitbookIO/javascript/conditional/else.md

 }
 ```

-The `else` clause can be join with another `if`, lets remake the example from the previous article:
+The `else` clause can be join with another `if`.
+Lets remake the example from the previous article:

 ```javascript
 if(country === 'England') {